junxit/us-congress-bills-111/bill.md

   >     - **(B)** $2,000,000 for each of fiscal years 2011, 2012, 2013, and 2014 to carry out the activities in subsection (c)(6).

 - **(b)** *Authorization* Section 1012(a)(5)(C) of such Act (33 U.S.C.
 2712(a)(5)(C)) is amended to read as follows:
-  > - **(C)** not more than $48,000,000 in each fiscal year shall be available to carry out title VII of this Act; and
+  > - **(C)** notwithstanding section 9509(f) of the Internal Revenue Code of 1986, not more than $48,000,000 in each fiscal year shall be available to carry out title VII of this Act; and

 ## § 9.
 Access to research during an emergency

 Section 7001 of such Act (33 U.S.C.
 2761) is amended by adding at the end the following new subsection:

-> - **(h)** *Access to research during an emergency* Any entity that receives Federal funding for research, the methodologies or results of which may be useful for response activities in the event of an oil discharge incident described in sections 300.300-334 of title 40 of the Code of Federal Regulations, shall, upon request, make the methodologies or results of such research available to the Interagency Committee and the Federal On-Scene Coordinator (as defined in section 311(a)(21) of the Federal Water Pollution Control Act (33 U.S.C.
-1321(a)(21)), except to the extent that the information is protected from disclosure under section 552(b) of title 5, United States Code.
-Such information shall be for use in response activities in the event of an oil discharge, and shall not be included in information made publicly available pursuant to this Act.
+> - **(h)** *Access to research during an emergency* Any entity that receives Federal funding for research, the methodologies or results of which may be useful for response activities in the event of an oil discharge incident described in sections 300.300-334 of title 40 of the Code of Federal Regulations, shall, upon request to that entity, make the methodologies or results of such research available to the Interagency Committee and the Federal On-Scene Coordinator (as defined in section 311(a)(21) of the Federal Water Pollution Control Act (33 U.S.C.
+1321(a)(21)).
+Any methodologies or research results made available under this subsection shall be for use only for purposes of the response activities with respect to the oil discharge incident, and shall not be available for disclosure under section 552 of title 5, United States Code, or included in information made publicly available pursuant to this Act.